rakibtg/ZincPHP/readme.md

 - Extendable

 ## Development Status
-ZincPHP is still in development, maintained and developed by [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile")
+ZincPHP is still in development, maintained and developed by [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile"), I would love to have your contributions.

 To use the development version of ZincPHP, please clone the repo and we would love to have your pull requests. ❤️